 Lahaina Kayak & Snorkel Tour – 2.5-hour tour including kayak and snorkel in Lahaina for $69

 Lahaina Paddle Tour – Easy 2 hour kayak trip in Lahaina for $59

-Whale Watch & Snorkel Tour – 3 hour kayak whale watch trip with snorkel for $74
+Whale Watch & Snorkel Tour – 3-hour kayak whale watch trip with a snorkel for $74

 Stand UP Paddle Board Tour/Lesson – 2 hour SUP lesson followed by 3 hours of free board rental for $75

 Snorkel Gear Rental – $7 per day, $25 per week

 Boogie Boards – $5 per day, $20 per week

 Dry Bags – $2 per day, $8 per week